 For identifying the source of credit card processing failures.

 When a credit card is processed within the software, the buyer and transaction details are encrypted and sent to the gateway.
 The gateway validates that the necessary info is provided and that the card is valid.
 It then sends the transaction to the Merchant Processor for approval of the requested charge.
-The status of the transaction (successful, failed) is then reported back to the software and will appear on the screen as a confirmation message.
+The status of the transaction (successful, failed) is then reported back to the gateway, then the software and will appear on the screen as a confirmation message.

 The failure message often provides clues about where and why the transaction failed and should be the starting point when troubleshooting: Is the failure specific to an individual card or transaction, or does it indicate an issue with the Gateway or Merchant Processor account?